ucmo-cs/GitWorkshop/Workshop.md

 ```
 $ git branch
 ```
-What is 'origin/main'?
-Origin means it comes from the remote repo name origin, and main is the name of the branch in that repo.
-We can list the remotes known to your local repo with the 'git remote -v' command (The -v means verbose).
+ We can list the remotes
+known to your local repo with the 'git remote -v' command (The -v means verbose).
 We can list the  remote branches with the 'git branch -r' command (The -r means remote).